willcrichton/willcrichton.github.io/_posts/2019-06-11-probabilistic-programming-under-the-hood.md

 elbo(sleep_guide, underslept) # -4.63
 ```

 Alright, well, that's certainly a number.
-To check out intuition for how KL divergence works, we can also compare against a guide that has a probability distribution closer to our expected posterior.
+To check our intuition for how KL divergence works, we can also compare against a guide that has a probability distribution closer to our expected posterior.

 ```python
 def sleep_guide2():